sherryduong93/Anime_Recommender/README.md

 <br><img src="images/ratings_per_studio.png" width="425"/> <img src="images/ratings_per_producers.png" width="425"/>

+## Baseline Model:
+**Use the average rating of the training data to predict user ratings of the test dat**
+<br>RMSE: 1.50
+<br>Using just the average to predict user ratings already gathers pretty decent results.
 ## Content Based Recommender System:
 **Anime_id Keyword**
 <br>-To help users search for the anime_id desired, a helper function called find_id() in src/model_funcs.py was created, which will return all titles that have the keyword.